UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 # scadnano Python scripting tutorial

-The goal of this tutorial will be to create a design for a 24-helix DNA origami rectangle, with "twist correction".
+The goal of this tutorial is to create a design for a 24-helix DNA origami rectangle, with "twist correction".
 (See [this paper](https://www.nature.com/articles/nchem.1070) for an explanation of twist correction in 2D DNA origami)

 See the [web interface tutorial](https://github.com/UC-Davis-molecular-computing/scadnano/blob/master/tutorial/tutorial.md) to see how to create this design manually in the scadnano web interface.